 The preparation of financial statements in conformity with International Financial Reporting Standards, as adopted by the EU, requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses and disclosure of contingencies.
-The significant areas of estimation used in the preparation of the accompanying financial statements relate to impairment evaluation of goodwill (Notes 4) and investments in subsidiaries (Note 6), recoverability assessment of prepayments made (Notes 7), provision for legal case and recognition of related compensation receivable (Note 15) and deferred tax liability related to retained earnings of subsidiaries (Note 2.3.7.).
+The significant areas of estimation used in the preparation of the accompanying financial statements relate to impairment evaluation of goodwill (Note 4) and investments in subsidiaries (Note 6), recoverability assessment of prepayments made (Note 7), provision for legal case (Note 16) and deferred tax liability related to retained earnings of subsidiaries (Notes 2.3.7., 24).
 Future events may occur which will cause the assumptions used in arriving at the estimates to change.
 The effect of any changes in estimates will be recorded in the financial statements, when determinable.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.